ydb-platform/ann-benchmarks/README.md

 # Configuration

-Configuration is stored in `ann_benchmarks/algorithms/{ydb,pgvector}/config.yml`.
+Configuration is stored in `ann_benchmarks/algorithms/{ydb,pgvector}/{config.yml,config_batch.yml}`.
 You can configure:
 * a number of configurations to run
 * clusters, levels, kMeansTreeSearchTopSize, etc

+If you run with `--batch` option, benchmark will use `config_batch.yml`, otherwise `config.yml`.

+# Prebuild datasets

+Building 100M wikipedia dataset requires 900 GiB of RAM.
+Thus, some prebuild datasets can be located [here](https://storage.yandexcloud.net/ann-data).
+Just download datasets to the data subfolder.

 # Running pgvector